 Sending Beer Back

 It’s not enjoyable to send a beer back, and just because the beer is oxidized does not give carte blanche to refuse it, especially if the beer came to you literally by way of the slow boat from Europe.
 If you have an issue with oxidized imports, your best bet is to drink as local as possible.
 It is important to recognize the signs through research and understand when something must be acted on.

 “When it comes to sending something back, my only ‘absolute’ is if the flavor has been compromised to the point that I won’t drink it,” says Ray Daniels, Cicerone Certification Program director, “A three-month-old IPA that has lost the brightness of the hop aroma doesn’t merit a sendback, but a beer that’s obviously papery, waxy or otherwise well oxidized would.
 And certainly anything with evident signs of infected draught lines is going to merit a change.“

 Educating yourself on beer styles and symptoms of contaminated beer go a long way in recognizing a problem, but Daniels insists that sending beer back doesn’t give you the right to be a jerk.
 “Just because we know better does not make us God’s gift to beer.
 And for goodness sake, just because you are spending money does not give you license to be ugly.”

 Ultimately, the consumer is just as responsible for blowing the whistle on bad beer as anyone else who comes in contact with it along its journey to your glass.
-It will help ensure that the experience future craft beer enthusiasts have are never negative.
-Strive to be a steward of beer; not a beer snob, and just because beer goes bad, doesn’t mean we have to drink it.
+It will help ensure that the experiences future craft beer enthusiasts have are never negative.
+Strive to be a steward of beer, not a beer snob.
+And just because beer goes bad, doesn’t mean we have to drink it.